 - Teppei from Ultraman Mebius tends to burst out in admiration of any historical Monster of the Week.

-- The Adeptus Mechanicus of Warhammer 40,000 have a notoriously poor record when it comes to uncovering Necron Tomb Worlds.
+- The Adeptus Mechanicus have a notoriously poor record when it comes to uncovering Necron Tomb Worlds.
 They become awed by all the shiny, advanced technology, poke a little too far, wake the Necrons up, and die horribly.

 - Also, radical Inqusitors tend to end up this way.
 Often used to highlight just how far they've fallen into heresy.